Asymptotic behavior of time periodic solutions for extended Fisher-Kolmogorov equations with delays: Introduction and main results

 where $\Omega$ is a bounded domain in $\mathbb{R}^2$ with boundary $\partial\Omega$, $\gamma>0$ is a constant.
 3mm

-On the other hand, evolution equations with delays have attracted increasing attention in recent years and the existence or attractivity of periodic solutions for evolution equations with delays have been considered by several authors, see [10-18] and references listed therein for more comments and citations.
-Most of these results are established by applying semigroup theory [11,13-17], corresponding fixed point theorems [12-14,16], coincidence degree theory [15] and so on.
-Recently, Liu and Li \cite{ll06} obtain the existence of periodic solutions for a class of parabolic evolution equations with delay by utilizing Schaefer type theorem, which extend the corresponding results of Burton and Zhang \cite{bz91}.
-Latter, in 2008, by using the method of constructing some suitable Lypunov functionals and establishing the prior bound for all possible periodic solutions, Zhu, Liu and Li \cite{zll08} investigated the existence, uniqueness and global attractivity of time periodic solutions for the following one-dimensional parabolic evolution equation with delays
+On the other hand, evolution equations with delays have attracted increasing attention in past twenty years and the existence or attractivity of periodic solutions for evolution equations with delays have been considered by several authors, see \cite{bz91,b85,ccn12,h88,h81,l11,ll06,o11,w96,xa92,zlw16} and references listed therein for more comments and citations.
+Most of these results are established by applying semigroup theory \cite{ccn12,h88,h81,l11,o11,w96,xa92}, corresponding fixed point theorems \cite{ccn12,l11,ll06,zlw16}, coincidence degree theory \cite{h88} and so on.
+Recently, Liu and Li \cite{ll06} obtained the existence of periodic solutions for a class of parabolic evolution equations with delay by utilizing a Schaefer type theorem, which extend the corresponding results of Burton and Zhang \cite{bz91}.
+Latter, in 2008, by using the method of constructing some suitable Lypunov functionals and establishing an a priori bound for all possible periodic solutions, Zhu, Liu and Li \cite{zll08} investigated the existence, uniqueness and global attractivity of time periodic solutions for the following one-dimensional parabolic evolution equation with delays

 which is usually used to model some process of biology, where $a\in \mathbb{R}$, $f: \mathbb{R}^n\rightarrow \mathbb{R}$ is locally Lipschitz continuous, $g: \mathbb{R}\times[0, 1]\rightarrow \mathbb{R}$ is H\"{o}lder continuous and $g(t,x)$ is $\omega$-periodic in $t$, $\tau_1$, $\tau_2$, $\cdots$, $\tau_n$ are positive constants.
 In addition, the dynamical characteristics (including stable, unstable, attract, oscillatory and chaotic behavior) of differential equations have become a subject of intense research activities.
 For the details of this field, we refer the reader to the monographs of Burton \cite{b85}, Hale \cite{h88} and the papers of Caicedo, Cuevasa, Mophoub and N'Gu\'{e}r\'{e}kata \cite{ccn12}, Chen and Guo \cite{cg02}, Li and Wang \cite{lw10} and Wang, Liu and Liu \cite{wll05}.
 As far as we know, no work has been done for the asymptotic behavior of time periodic solutions for the extended Fisher-Kolmogorov equations.
 This is an interesting and important problem that needs to be solved.
 Also, it is one of motivations of this paper.
 3mm